MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/prepare-company-for-consolidation.md

 [!include banner]

 In a consolidation, you gather transactions from several sets of legal entity accounts into a single set of legal entity accounts.
+This topic lists the steps for preparing a legal entity for consolidation.

 > [!NOTE]
-> We recommend that you use Management Reporter for Microsoft Dynamics ERP to combine the financial results for multiple legal entities in a consolidated format.
+> We recommend that you use Management Reporter for Microsoft Dynamics 365 Finance to combine the financial results for multiple legal entities in a consolidated format.
 Management Reporter lets you create consolidated financial reports across legal entities, use Microsoft Excel to import consolidation data from other sources, and translate amounts into any number of reporting currencies without having to run the consolidation process in Microsoft Dynamics AX.

 You can print reports, such as financial statements, from the consolidated legal entity.
 However, you cannot use the consolidated legal entity for daily transactions.